jmjeong/jmjeong.github.io/_posts/2004-03-08-HappyDays.md

 ---
-layout: single
+layout: post
 title: HappyDays
 description:
 category: [happdyays,palm]
-tags:  palm palmprogram happydays
+tags:  palm happydays
 ---

 HappyDays is an application for the Palm family of hand-held computers.
 It is yet another